tbielawa/Taboot/docs/rst/gettingstarted.rst

 Also living in the `FriendFrobber.com` domain is a monitoring server with Nagios installed.
-This server watches the ``wwwXX`` hosts and pages the sysadmin team if it notices any webserver isn't responsing to requests.
+This server watches the ``wwwXX`` hosts and pages the sysadmin team if it notices any webserver isn't responding to requests.

 * ``monitor.util.friendfrobber.com``